 When it's chilly outside

-In winter, the capital city also likes to show its inhabitants the cold shoulder.
-In the pre-Christmas period, a mulled wine at one of the numerous Christmas markets is a great help.
+Even in winter the capital city doesn't show its inhabitants the cold shoulder.
+In the pre-Christmas period, a mulled wine at one of the numerous Christmas markets is a must.
 But even after Christmas nobody retreats into their own four walls.
 For the more athletic, you can try your hand at practically any sport, even those not traditionally played indoors.
 If you want to meet up with friends, you can make yourself comfortable in one of the many Altberliner Kneipen, the traditional pubs found on pretty much every street corner.
 And if you really want to go shopping, feel free to stroll through the warm shopping arcades without a guilty conscience.

 For those with a rumbling stomach